jhucsf/fall2022/assign/assign05.md

 Note that the server can be run under valgrind by setting the `VALGRIND_ENABLE` environment variable to `1`.
 For example, if you want to run the sequential test with valgrind, the command would be run using `VALGRIND_ENABLE=1 ./test_sequential.sh ...`.
-You may ignore the reports for "indirectly lost", "possibly lost", and "in use at exit", and ignore leaks caused by `pthread_*` functions.
-You should definitely fix invalid reads, writes, or conditional jumps that are reported by valgrind.
-Note that the concurrency test does not always function with valgrind on the ugrad machines.
+Remember that you may ignore the reports for "indirectly lost", "possibly lost", and "in use at exit", and any leaks caused by `pthread_*` functions, but must fix everything else.

 ## Reference